Last Updated on 16th October 2020

 Refurbishment finance usually starts at 75% of the property value post-refurbishment.
 Getting finance for anything higher than 75% can be difficult.
 Rates will usually start from around 5% but are higher for heavy refurbishments.
 If you’re looking to ‘flip’ a property, then there are products that have rates starting from around 0.6% a month, as they’re usually short-term loans and similar to bridging finance.

-Refurbishment finance comes in many different shapes and sizes, to simply accommodate the vast options that property investment has to offer.
+Finance comes in many different shapes and sizes.
+This is to simply accommodate the vast options that property investment has to offer.
 For instance, finance can also be used to refurbish an HMO, commercial property or a block of apartments.
 In addition to this, applications can either be made by individuals or as limited companies.
 Learn more about limited company mortgages here.

 The rates and fees all depend on the scale of the project and the amount you’re also investing in the refurbishment.
 For a more tailored answer to your own circumstances, you can make an enquiry with a specialist.